 With proper, sustainable systems in place the cold chain process allows farmers in these countries to transition from traditional staple crops like corn and wheat, to producing fruits and vegetables rich in micronutrients.
 With high value crops being grown, rural communities will see an increase in available jobs and economic growth.
 A healthy and sustainable cold chain process helps connect farmers, fishers, and growers with international markets without negatively impacting the environment.

-No single technology will be the solution to this problem, however, shifting our focus to more sustainable practices and renewable energies are two important steps our industry must take towards operating a sustainable cold chain process.
+No single technology will be the solution to this problem, however, shifting our focus to more sustainable practices and renewable energies are two important steps our industry must take toward operating a sustainable cold chain process.

 There are numerous ways you can take action and help solve the sustainability issues within the cold chain process.

 Understanding the lifecycle of your product is key.
-In order to minimize your carbon footprint you must first be able to identify areas where improvement is not only necessary, but achievable.
+In order to minimize your carbon footprint you must first be able to identify areas where improvement is not only necessary but achievable.
 Remember, your sustainability targets exist to eventually help your bottom line.

 By improving the efficiency of your existing cooling appliances and control systems you’ll be a step closer to optimizing your company’s cold chain process.